 CLST 351.
-Airs, Waters, Places: Classics and the Environment
+Airs, Waters, Places: Classics and the Environment Arts and Humanities Group 1 course

 This course repurposes the title of "Airs, Waters, Places," a Hippocratic treatise on the influence of place upon human health.
 In line with the Hippocratic investigation into the relationship between environment and human health, this course explores how ancient Greek and Roman thinkers and artists conceive of the environment and its role in shaping human culture and how the environment, in turn, informs the ideas and art of ancient Greek and Roman writers.
 Topics may include ancient conceptions and representations of the cosmos (ecology), wilderness, farming, and pastoral poetry.